-- 1. Continuing to sponsor Creek Week activities and volunteer projects. - 2.
-Continuing to incorporate Attachment 4 development conditions into City projects for the City's public hearing and review process. - 3.
-Continuing to inspect construction sites for effective erosion and sediment control measures and document permit compliance efforts. - 4.
-Continuing to condition projects to provide funding for openspace operations and maintenance.
-Continuing to inspect and monitor structural and non-structural stormwater
+- 1. Provide opportunities for the community to volunteer in educational activities such as Creek Week, and tree planting. - 2.
+Incorporate the Attachment 4 development conditions into City projects for the City's public hearing and review process.1 - 3.
+Inspect construction sites for effective erosion and sediment control measures and document permit compliance efforts.